-In the unlikely event that you have any leftovers, you'll probably want to add more chicken stock when you reheat the chili, because the ingredients may have absorbed some of the liquid.
+In the unlikely event that you have any leftovers from this chicken chili recipe, you'll probably want to add more chicken stock when you reheat iti, because the ingredients may have absorbed some of the liquid.

 Instant Pot Smoky Chicken Chili - loaded with hearty veggies and beans, warm Mexican spices, tender chicken and the most delicious smoky chili flavor!